best pocket knives

 • The blade is made from 8Cr13MoV steel

-• The blade has a 3.24″ length (82.44mm)
+• The edge has a 3.24″ length (82.44mm)

 Cons

-It is lightweight but its blade is over 3″ so check your local laws when carrying it.
+It is lightweight, but its blade is over 3″, so check your local laws when carrying it.

 Check it out at crkt.com